X

 What is a furnace draft analysis?

 To perform an analysis, TRAX engineers use the ProTRAX simulation software system to develop high-performance, high-fidelity models to solve even the most complex plant problems.
-ProTRAX is comprised of an extensive library of over 200 components, or modules.
-These modules are configured to exactly match a site component, and the individual modules are tailored to match the specific plant, resulting in a high-fidelity model that truly represents plant operation.
+ProTRAX is comprised of an extensive library of over 200 modules, configured to exactly match a site component.
+The individual modules are tailored to match the specific plant, resulting in a high-fidelity model that truly represents plant operation.
 The method is described in more detail here: "How is an Analysis Conducted?".

-These system models are powerful analytic tools that allow a variety of potential solutions to be tested and refined.
-With our software, TRAX can provide studies developed with dynamic models to verify NFPA85 compliance, optimize plant operation, and predict plant dynamics for a plant or facility.
-We can test control logic across the load range, tuning the controls as necessary to avoid nuisance trips while providing protection against catastrophic failures.
-Conducting a dynamic analysis during an equipment or controls upgrade is an important part of ensuring the safety and reliability of the plant with new configurations.
+TRAX tests control logic across the load range, adjusting controls to avoid nuisance trips while providing protection against catastrophic failures.
+Conducting a dynamic analysis during an equipment or controls upgrade is important for ensuring the safety and reliability of the plant with new configurations.

 When is a draft analysis Helpful?